brendanlandis/slownames/README.md

+- make some Receive art with this: https://aniso.studiofreight.com/

 + First goal is get data populating in the dropdown.
 - Then adjust the permissions in Strapi to only allow authenticated users to do that.
 - then figure out how to send that get request authenticatedly